Georg207r/ZeBro/README.md

 This repository provides the legally required pages for the mobile app **ZeBro**, including:

 - [Legal Disclosure] – Legal Disclosure according to § 5 TMG
-- [Privacy Policy] – Privacy Policy according to the GDPR
+- [Privacy Policy] – Privacy Policy

 These pages are publicly accessible via **GitHub Pages** and can be linked within the app or from other platforms.